sbb-design-systems/lyne-components/src/components/dialog/dialog/readme.md

 There are three slots: `title`, `content` and `actions`, which can respectively be used to provide an `sbb-dialog-title`, `sbb-dialog-content` and an `sbb-dialog-actions`.

-**NOTE:**
-It's not necessary to set the slots explicitly on the dialog's inner components, as they already have an implicit slot name.

 ```html
 <sbb-dialog>
   <sbb-dialog-title>Title</sbb-dialog-title>